Correcting your Sodium to Potassium ratio is a big part of the answer!

 These corticoids stimulate Sodium reabsorption and are responsible for signaling to the body that inflammation is needed by releasing Aldosterone.
 This is a healing mechanism so that the body can deliver corticosteroid or cortisone as an anti-inflammatory response.

-Mineralocorticoids can be disrupted by the heavy metal Arsenic which will interfere with your glucose hormone receptors and inhibit gene transcriptions linking it to cancer.
+Mineralocorticoids can be disrupted by the heavy metal Arsenic which will interfere with your glucose hormone receptors.
+It also inhibits gene transcriptions (on or off) linking it to cancer.

 How can the Sodium to Potassium ratio measure your energy levels?